google/go-containerregistry/cmd/crane/doc/crane_append.md

 provided tarballs.

-If the base image is a Windows base image (i.e., its config.OS is "windows"), the contents of the tarball will be modified to be suitable for a Windows container image.
+If the base image is a Windows base image (i.e., its config.OS is "windows"), the contents of the tarballs will be modified to be suitable for a Windows container image.

 ```